Academic Standing and Progress

 The IMS standards for maintaining good academic standing include:

-Students should write and publish abstracts, manuscripts, etc. ideally as first-authors in peer reviewed journals.
+- Students should write and publish abstracts, manuscripts, etc. ideally as first author in peer reviewed journals.

-Students should attend and present at meetings and conferences, local and international, including IMS Scientific Day as part of the MSC1010/1011 Seminar Series.
+- Students should attend and present at meetings and conferences, local and international.

 IMS Scientific Day